 Highlander is made with a refreshing imagination.
 It is a script that, for all that the various sequels and tv series’ have attempted to wring blood from the premise, had an original idea and was uniquely different to anything that had been made before.
 Christopher Lambert had entered the international stage with the title role in Greystoke: The Legend of Tarzan, Lord of the Apes (1984) and subsequent to this became a B action movie lead.
 With Neanderthal brow, crosseyes and guttural accent, Lambert seems an odd choice for a sex symbol, but he does bring an infectious charisma to the role of Connor McLeod, even if little in the way of real acting talent.
 The scene-stealer film proves to be Clancy Brown, prowling through the film with a wolfish smile, turning the kiss of a priest’s hand into the licking of his entire arm and one grotesquely funny sequence driving a car into the traffic the wrong way.

+It is a film made with a visual brashness by a director who is determined to imprint his visual stamp and make something exciting.
 Russell Mulcahy’s MTV imprint is evident from the moment that Highlander opens in a dazzling sequence that takes the breath away – a fluid Louma crane shots that swoops across a semi-darkened wrestling arena to close in on Christopher Lambert’s face lit up by banks of video screens; a swordfight in an underground car park with the combatants dancing across car hoods illuminated in the rain from a sprinkler system, and shots reflected off a fallen pair of mirrorshades.
 Alas, nothing else in the film matches such a bravura opening – even the mid-air finale seems an anti-climax in comparison.
+Nevertheless, Mulcahy fills the film with dazzling shots circling Christopher Lambert and Sean Connery on mountainsides, inventive visual cuts between eras and lots of 80s backlit mist.

 If Highlander has problems it is that Russell Mulcahy treats it with too broad a sense of humour – a scene with Clancy Brown facing a Vietnam vet or the kidnapping of a geriatric couple in their car end up almost as burlesque.
 Often, Mulcahy seems not to know when to quit, having to demolish entire buildings with every duel or blow up everything in the vicinity every time an Immortal dies.